Signia Hearing Aid Reviews

 Products for Unique Needs

-Signia makes a couple of products for a smaller subset of folks, but they are worth mentioning here.
+Signia makes several products for a smaller subset of folks, but they are worth mentioning.

 CROS and BiCROS

 The majority of people with hearing loss have an equal loss in both ears.
-However, some either have “single-sided deafness” or asymmetric loss such that one ear is too distorted to benefit from direct amplification.
-For these folks, Contralateral Routing Of Signal (CROS) or Bilateral CROS (BiCROS) can be helpful.
+Some, however, have either single-sided deafness or asymmetric loss, in which one ear is too distorted to benefit from direct amplification.
+For those folks, contralateral routing of signal (CROS) or bilateral CROS (BiCROS) can be helpful.
 In the case of true single-sided hearing loss, a microphone and wireless transmitter sits on the poorer side and sends sound to a receiver on the other side.
 If there is also hearing loss in the better ear, the receiver is also a hearing aid.
 The system looks just like two hearing aids.
-It doesn't provide true directional hearing, but it alleviates the logistical problems of not hearing on one side, like always needing to sit in a certain place or leaning toward speakers to hear better.
+It doesn’t provide true directional hearing, but it alleviates the logistical problems of not hearing on one side, such as always needing to sit in a certain place or leaning toward speakers to hear better.

 Silk Charge&Go IX